-Dubai Culture Launches Open Call For 14Th Sikka Art & Design Festival
+Dubai Culture Launches Open Call for 14th Sikka Art & Design Festival

+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 30 June 2025: Dubai Culture and Arts Authority (Dubai Culture) has opened applications for the 14th Sikka Art & Design Festival, which will be held under the patronage of Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture.
+The event will run from 23 January to 1 February 2026 in Al Shindagha Historic Neighbourhood, providing an innovative platform that unites multiple art forms while celebrating Emirati and GCC-based talent, both emerging and established.
+The festival empowers creatives to showcase their works and enrich Dubai’s artistic scene, reinforcing the emirate’s standing as a global centre for culture, an incubator for creativity, and a thriving hub for talent.

 Dubai Culture invites creatives, both individuals and collectives from various art forms, such as visual art, design, new media, photography, public art and installations, ceramics, performing arts, and urban culture to participate.
-The festival, which is part of Dubai's Quality of Life Strategy, welcomes submissions from music performers, workshop facilitators, panellists for talks and discussions, food market vendors and culinary specialists, as well as design and cultural retailers all of which bring fresh momentum to Dubai's cultural landscape and help elevate the city's international profile.
+The festival, which is part of Dub’i’s Quality of Life Strategy, welcomes submissions from music performers, workshop facilitators, panellists for talks and discussions, food market vendors and culinary specialists, as well as design and cultural retailers all of which bring fresh momentum to D’bai’s cultural landscape and help elevate th’ city’s international profile.

 Interested individuals can access the application form through the following link: